-In line with this, we have also adopted the recommendations from the Task Force on Climate-related Financial Disclosures (TCFD) to report climate-related risks and opportunities in our business activities as part of our efforts to promote transparency in our sustainability reporting.
+In line with this, we have also adopted the recommendations from the TCFD to report climate-related risks and opportunities in our business activities as part of our efforts to promote transparency in our sustainability reporting.
 By adopting these improvements and recommendations, we communicate how financial risks and opportunities related to climate change are part of our risk management and overall strategic planning processes - helping in the transition to a more sustainable, lower-carbon economy.